aneeqzia-isi/surgtoolloc2022-category-1/README.md

 3. After the Docker container is marked as `Ready`, you can try out your own algorithm when clicking `Try-out Algorithm` on the page of your algorithm, again in the left menu.

 4. Now, we will make a submission to one of the test phases.
 Go to the [SurgToolLoc Challenge](https://surgtoolloc.grand-challenge.org/) and click `Submit`.
-Choose which method you want to submit (classification and/or detection) and fill out the form.
 Under `Algorithm`, choose the algorithm that you just created.
 Then hit `Save`.
-After the processing in the backend is done, your submission should show up on the leaderboard.
+After the processing in the backend is done, your submission should show up on the leaderboard if there are no errors.

 The figure below indicates the step-by-step of how to upload a container:

 ![Alt text](README_files/MICCAI_surgtoolloc_fig.png?raw=true "Flow")

 If something does not work for you, please do not hesitate to [contact us](mailto:isi.challenges@intusurg.com) or [add a post in the forum](https://grand-challenge.org/forums/forum/endoscopic-surgical-tool-localization-using-tool-presence-labels-663/).
-If the problem is related to the code of this repository, please create a new issue on GitHub.

 ## Acknowledgments